 This post contains affiliate links, which means if you click on them and make a purchase then I may earn a small commission at no extra cost to you.

-Shortly after I found out I was pregnant last year, I started researching all of the things I would need for my future baby.
+Shortly after I found out I was pregnant, I started researching all of the things I would need for my future baby.
 With pregnancy hormones coursing through me through my body, I acted like what any rational pregnant woman would do.

 Photo by Nasrul Ekram